JanKoss/www/index.md

 ### Jekyll Themes

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/JanKoss/www/settings/pages).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

+Thanks for entrusting GitHub Inc. (“GitHub”, “we”) with your source code, your projects, and your personal information.
+Holding on to your private information is a serious responsibility, and we want you to know how we're handling it.

+All capitalized terms have their definition in GitHub’s Terms of Service, unless otherwise noted here.

 ### Support or Contact